Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Assuming you’re already in Zurich—the best city to fly into when traveling to Lauterbrunnen—the journey is a breezy three hour train ride through Swiss countryside.

-Since you have to travel through Interlaken to get to Lauterbrunnen anyways, you should absolutely consider spending a few days in the adventure capital of Switzerland too!
+Since you have to travel through Interlaken to get to Lauterbrunnen anyways, spend a few days in the adventure capital of Switzerland too!

 If at this point you’re thinking, do I really need to get on three different trains?
-The answer is unfortunately yes — but, I promise the views on each leg of the journey are breathtaking, especially during your last train into the valley.
+The answer is unfortunately yes—but the views on each leg are breathtaking, especially during the last train ride into the valley.
 Only purchase train tickets for this commute if you didn’t purchase the Swiss Travel Pass.

 Still deciding whether to visit Lauterbrunnen or Interlaken?
 Check out this comparison guide breaking down the unique attributes of the two most popular Bernese Oberland destinations.